HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

 1. Add yourself as a new user in the `user` table
 2. Create 2 or more tasks assigned to yourself
-3. Update the task you just created to change its status to "In Progress"
+3. Update the task you just created to change its status to "In Progress" (status_id = 2)
 4. Retrieve only the title and description of all tasks assigned to you
 5. Delete a task that you no longer need